flavio-fernandes/pelican-blog/content/work/openstack-with-odl-part3.md

 When ODL is configured to perform L3, it will ensure that patch ports are in place to connect br-ex with br-int.
 That check/creation -- similar to the creation of the vxlan tunnels -- is done on demand.
-So, _do not expect to see the patch ports until they are needed for connecting tenants tenant vms to external subnet._
+So, _do not expect to see the patch ports until they are needed for connecting tenant vms to external subnet._
 The code for doing this in lithium is [BridgeConfigurationManagerImpl.java][codeAddPatchPort]
 <button class="toggle">Show/hide</button>